cuemacro/chartpy/README.md

 chart.plot(engine='plotly')
 ```

-I had previously written the open source PyThalesians library.
+I had previously written the open source PyThalesians financial library.
 This new chartpy library has similar functionality to the chart
 part of that library.
 However, I've totally rewritten the API to make it much cleaner and easier to use.
+It is also now a fully
+standalone package.

 * Please bear in mind at present chartpy is currently a highly experimental alpha project and isn't yet fully
 documented